mcraiha/CSharp-Ascon/README.md

 Currently the basic API is similar to C based one.
 There is also a fancy API for easier operations.

 Both Ascon-128 (Ascon128v12.cs) and Ascon-128a (Ascon128av12.cs) are standalone files, so you can copy either one of them to your project and just use it.
-Nuget package will arrive later on.

 ❗ Do **NOT** reuse same key + nonce combination.
 Always change at least the nonce when you create a new encrypted message ❗